Learning Outcomes

 Worked Example 1.1

 A homeowner has a mortgage with an acceleration clause stating that the lender may declare the full loan balance due if the borrower misses a payment.
 The homeowner fails to pay the January installment.
-The lender sends a notice of default and, after the cure period expires, accelerates the loan.
+The lender sends a notice of default giving 30 days to cure and warning that failure to cure will result in acceleration.
+The homeowner does not cure.
+The lender then sends a written notice stating that the loan is accelerated and that the full balance is now due.

 Worked Example 1.2

 A borrower sells her house to a third party without notifying her lender.
 The mortgage contains a due-on-sale clause.
+The buyer takes the property “subject to” the existing mortgage and continues making payments on time.
 The lender learns of the sale and immediately accelerates the loan.

 Exam Warning

 Many students confuse acceleration clauses with prepayment rights.
-Remember: acceleration allows the lender to demand full payment upon default or unauthorized transfer, not the borrower’s right to pay early.
+Remember: acceleration allows the lender to demand full payment upon default or unauthorized transfer; it does not grant the borrower a right to pay early.
+A separate prepayment clause or statute governs the borrower’s ability to pay off the loan ahead of schedule.

 Revision Tip

-Always check the mortgage contract for specific notice requirements before acceleration.
+Always check the mortgage contract for specific notice and cure requirements before acceleration.
 Failure to give required notice may invalidate acceleration and delay foreclosure.
+Also, note whether the clause is optional or automatic and whether acceptance of late payments is treated as a waiver.

 Key Point Checklist